mfoemmel/fig/README.md

 --command-extra-args It is a nice day.`, you would get "Hello there.
 It is a nice day." as output.

+### Syntax

+    config something
+      command "command-line"
+    end

+The command-line must be specified in double quotes and cannot contain double quotes.

+Package names preceded by at signs ("@") will be expanded to the base directory of that package.
+For example, given

+    config something
+      command "echo blah@foo/whatever"
+    end

+the "@foo" will be replaced with the directory where Fig has the foo package stored.

+Due to Fig internals, the command-line will be split on whitespace and reassembled with single spaces, so you can't get a whitespace character into your program.

 ## `config`

 A grouping of statements that specifies what is to be done.
 There must either be a configuration named "default" or you will always have to specify a configuration on the command-line.

+### Syntax

+    config something
+      set ...
+      add ...
+      include ...
+      command ...
+    end

 May not be nested.
 If you wish to incorporate the effects of one configuration into another, use an `include` statement.